eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - An instance of `AuthorizedRequest` is available
 - Wallet/Caller has decided for which `credential_configuration_id` - found in the offer - the request will be placed for
 - Wallet/Caller has decided which `credential_identifier` - optional attribute found in the `AuthorizedRequest` - the request will be placed for
-- Wallet/Caller has decided if a subset of the claims will be requested or all.
 - Wallet/Caller is ready to provide one or more suitable Proof signers for JWT proofs, if applicable

 #### Place credential request steps

-1. Wallet/caller using the library assemble the request providing a `credential_configuration_id` and optionally a `credential_identifier`
+1. Wallet/caller using the library assembles the request providing a `credential_configuration_id` and/or optionally a `credential_identifier`
 2. Wallet/caller using the `Issuer` and `AuthorizedRequest` place the request
 3. Library places the appropriate request against the Credential Endpoint of the Credential Issuer
 4. Library receives the Credential Issuer response and maps it to a `SubmissionOutcome`
 5. Wallet/caller gets back the `SubmissionOutcome` for further processing
-6. Wallet/caller may have to introspect the outcome to assemble a fresh `AuthorizedRequest` carrying possibly a fresh `c_nonce`

 #### Place credential request outcome